Coordinating Charitable Donations with Leontief Preferences: Spending dynamics converging to equilibrium

 Thus far, we have assumed the existence of a central authority that collects the preferences of all agents and then either distributes the endowment among the charities or recommends to each agent how to distribute her individual contribution.
 In this section, we show that equilibrium distributions can also be attained in multi-round processes without a central authority, simply by letting agents spend their contribution one after another in a myopically optimal way.
 Agents need not reveal their preferences explicitly, but they have to be able to observe the donations made in previous rounds.

 To this end, we consider infinite processes in which agents repeatedly play best responses against the strategies of the other agents in previous rounds.
-We first analyze a redistribution dynamics where the endowment remains fixed and agents can redistribute their contribution whenever it is their turn.
+We first analyze a redistribution dynamics where the endowment remains fixed, and agents can redistribute their contribution whenever it is their turn.
 It turns out that the distribution converges to the equilibrium distribution under a very mild condition on the sequence of agents.
-We then consider a continuous spending dynamics in which there is constant flow of contributions from each agent (for example, when each donor~$i$ has set aside a monthly budget~$C_i$ to spend on charitable activities).
-We focus on the case of round-robin sequences and show that the relative overall distribution (or, equivalently, the average distribution over all rounds) converges to the equilibrium distribution when agents can only observe the distribution given by the last $n-1$ rounds.\footnote{The formal statement is stronger as not only the relative overall distribution, but also the distribution given by the last $n$ rounds, converges to the equilibrium distribution.}
+We then consider a continuous spending dynamics in which there is a constant flow of contributions from each agent (for example, when each donor~$i$ has set aside a monthly budget~$C_i$ to spend on charitable activities).
+We focus on the case of round-robin sequences and show that the collective distribution of the last $n$ rounds and, thus, the relative overall distribution, converges to the equilibrium distribution when agents can only observe the distribution given by the last $n-1$ rounds.

-These convergence results can be leveraged to make statements in more flexible settings where the set of participating agents, as well as their preferences and contributions, can change over time.
+Our convergence results can be leveraged to make statements in more flexible settings where the set of participating agents, as well as their preferences and contributions, can change over time.
 The finite number of donations that have been made up to a certain point will always be outweighed by the infinite number of donations that follow.
 Hence, even with occasional changes to the profile, the relative overall distribution keeps converging towards an equilibrium distribution of the current profile.